“Concerning zeal, persecuting the church; concerning the righteousness which is in the law, blameless.”

 “Not having my own righteousness, which is from the law.”

 Paul kept up with his sacrifices.
 He was blamelessly scrupulous in keeping the sacrifices of the law.
-The law prescribed mechanisms for righteousness; he never failed to keep them.
+The law prescribed mechanisms for righteousness; Paul never failed to keep them.
 He was religious.
 However, he was religious but lost.
 To depend on anything but the blood of Christ is fatal.
 Paul did not say that he was perfect; he merely asserted his faithfulness to religion.
 He kept the ceremonial law perfectly.

 The contrast here is between human righteousness and God’s righteousness.
 God’s righteousness can only be obtained by the sacrificial death of Christ.